antranapp/Til/README.md

 ## 😯 What is a Today-I-Leanred (Til) repository?

-If you don't know what what "Today I Learned" is, then lmgtfy :D
+If you don't know what "Today I Learned" is, then [lmgtfy](https://www.google.com/search?q=today+i+learned)

-A til repository is kind a place to store things you have learned or read or stumbled upon.
+**A til repository** is a place to store things you have learned or read or stumbled upon.

 With a repository, you can go back in time and search for something that you know for sure you have seen before but probably can't find it again, such as in Google.

+Using public git repositories to store your tils enable you to share your tils with other peers easily.

 This movement has been adopted also by many organisations to provide a bite size information to their audiences, such as:

 - [National Geographic TIL](https://video.nationalgeographic.com/video/til)
 - [Reddit](https://www.reddit.com/r/todayilearned/)
 - ...